 My career has been focused on experimenting and building strategies around finding new approaches to telling stories, circulating stories, listening to/understanding audiences, engaging audiences, facilitating meaningful ways for those audiences to participate in and around stories, and creating cultures for long-term, sustainable innovation around media and communication strategy.

+You can subscribe to my newsletter to keep up with what I’m working on.
 If you think I can be of service to you in some way, please get in touch.
 Let’s talk.
-(My various forms of contact are on the sidebar, or email me.)
+(Email me.
+And see my other forms of contact on the sidebar.)
 If I’m not the best fit for helping you, maybe I’ll know who is.